ome/omero-documentation/omero/users/cli/import.rst

 .. option:: -h, --help

-    Examples of options available to the import command,

 .. option:: -s SERVER, -p PORT, -U USERNAME, -g GROUPNAME

     To avoid prompts for servername, port, username and group, use::